 The resulting family fee is divided among all children in care.

 Quality Rated Tiered Reimbursement: Tiered reimbursement is a quality bonus awarded to programs that have achieved a Quality Rated star rating and provide child care for families that participate in CAPS.
 Quality Rated tiered reimbursements began on July 1, 2013.
 The quality bonus is a percentage amount added to the state subsidy payments based on the program’s star level.
-Programs receive a 10% bonus for one star, a 20% bonus for two stars, and a 40% bonus for three stars.
+Programs currently receive a 10% bonus for one star, a 20% bonus for two stars, and a 40% bonus for three stars.
+The current bonus percentages have been in effect since October 1, 2018.
 The percentage is calculated on the net CAPS reimbursement due to the provider (base rate minus the assessed family fee).

 Provider Rate: A child care provider’s published rate may be higher than the state maximum reimbursement rate.
 Any amount charged by the child care provider above what is authorized to be paid on the child care scholarship may be charged to the family.